YexuanXiao/deque/README.md

 It is recommended to use the latest compilers and standard libraries as they provide more optimized code.

 Build tests cannot using the libc++, due to libc++ has not yet implemented `views::enumerate`.

+## Module support

+Compile the deque.cpp file as a C++ module interface unit, allowing the library to be used as a module.
+Note that it depends on the `std` module.